 Moreover, §15168 of the State CEQA Guidelines provides additional guidance on tiering from a program EIR (PEIR) such as the TAMT Final PEIR.
 Later activities, such as the Proposed Project, must be examined in light of the PEIR to determine whether an additional environmental document must be prepared.
-When an SEIR is determined appropriate, the PEIR is used to help focus the analysis of the SEIR on only the new effects that had not been considered before (State CEQA Guidelines §15168 [d][3]).
+When an SEIR is determined appropriate, the PEIR is used to help focus the analysis of the SEIR on only the new effects that had not been considered before (State CEQA Guidelines §15168 (d)(3)).

+The Board hereby finds that the TAMT Final PEIR is of continuing informational value in evaluating the potential environmental effects of later activities in the TAMT Redevelopment Plan.
 In accordance with CEQA, this SEIR tiers from the TAMT Final PEIR, focusing on effects that were not examined in the TAMT Final PEIR; analyzes whether there are any new or more severe significant effects as compared to those identified in the TAMT Final PEIR; and identifies new mitigation measure(s) or alternatives that could potentially lessen significant effects of the Proposed Project.

-2.3 Public Participation
+2.4 Public Participation